omrid01/node-red-dashboard-2-ui-tabulator/README.md

-# Tabulator wrapper Node for Node-RED Dashboard 2.0
+# Table node (using Tabulator) for Node-RED Dashboard 2.0

 This repository contains a third-party, community node for the Node-RED Dashboard.
 You can read our [contribution guide](https://dashboard.flowfuse.com/contributing/widgets/third-party.html) for details on developing your own Dashboard 2.0 integrations & widgets.